mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/5.Open_Building/Processing/readme.md

-# Using Open Building Data combined with satellite images for classificatin
+# Using Open Building Data combined with satellite images for classification
 The other use of Google Open building is to use it along with satellite images to train a hybrid model.
 To do so, the following steps were used:
-1. Generate numerical data from Google Open Building for the hybrid model
+1. Generate numerical data (number of building, min/max/mean/avg area) from Google Open Building for the hybrid model

 ![image](https://user-images.githubusercontent.com/34656794/164884508-6af76e40-4292-4638-81f7-7920adde7218.png)